 - Project Management

 Christopher enjoys hands-on physical making at all scales and pushes design through making as a key representation tool within the practice.
 He is a passionate, meticulous architect, with excellent design skills who is constantly pushing the standard of our work.
-Alongside the running of the practice, he currently leads on a multi-million-pound Grade II* Listed private residential conversion and co-ordinates several other small scale projects across the UK.
+Since establishing TaylorHare he has led a variety of projects from concept design through to completion and currently leads on a multi-million-pound Grade II* Listed private residential conversion, as well as co-ordinating the day to day running of the practice and the studio’s finances.

 Outside of architecture, Christopher is a keen furniture designer frequently creating finely crafted scaled models that test and develop new and beautiful ideas for furniture whilst he also enjoys spending time with his young family.